William X of Aquitaine: Conversion

 During St. Bernard's time spent with William, he invited him to attend mass at the La Couldre church.
 During communion, Bernard went to the door with the Eucharist on the sacred paten and pointed the Host toward him and asked him not to look at God as he did his servants.

 In 1137, William joined the pilgrimage to Santiago de Compostela, but died during the trip.

 Death

 On his deathbed, he expressed his wish to see king Louis VI of France as protector of his fifteen-year-old daughter Eleanor, and to find her a suitable husband.
 Louis VI naturally accepted this guardianship and married the heiress of Aquitaine to his own son, Louis VII.

+In culture

+William's conversion and death are the subject of the dramma sacro La conversione e morte di San Guglielmo by Giovanni Battista Pergolesi, completed in 1731.